-We have not only called for progress on the world stage, we have also served notice of our intention to begin talks with our neighbour and preduminant trading partner, the United States, about ways to reduce or liminate the barriers that still exist between us.
-We believe this step could do more than serve the particular interests of Canada and the U.S. We believe it could also set a positive example for the other trading nations of the world.
+We have not only called for progress on the world stage, we have also served notice of our intention to begin talks with our neighbour and predominant trading partner, the United States, about ways to reduce or eliminate the barriers that still exist between us.
+We believe this step could do more than serve the particular interests of Canada and the US.
+We believe it could also set a positive example for the other trading nations of the world.
 It is our hope that the initiative we are taking with the United States will hasten, rather than impede, a wider and more general easing of trade barriers.

-In your own arrangement of "Closer Economic Relations" with New Zealand there may be wrinkles we should consider as we begin discussions with the United States.
+In your own arrangement of closer economic relations (CER) with New Zealand there may be wrinkles we should consider as we begin discussions with the United States.
 We know how it works on paper, of course, but the ins and outs of practice might have relevance for us.
-I hope that corporate executives I meet in Australia will give me the benefit of their personal experience with the C.E.R.
+I hope that corporate executives I meet in Australia will give me the benefit of their personal experience with the CER.